-Yoder runs daily, and has participated in 40 marathons in the last 10 years.
-He has qualified and ran in the Boston Marathon three times, and said he enjoys running with his athletes during practices.
+Yoder runs daily, and has participated in 60 marathons since 1995.
+He has qualified and ran in the Boston Marathon three times.

 Yoder graduated from Goshen College in 1977 with a bachelor's degree in art.
 He completed his master's degree in art from Ball State University in 1984.
-He also performed graduate studies at the University of St. Francis and Indiana University.
-Yoder has two sons — Kyle, who graduated from Goshen College in 2005 and Adam, a 2007 GC grad.
+He also performed graduate studies at the University of St. Francis and Indiana University and completed an MBA from Liberty International University in 2012.
+Yoder has a daughter (Alyssa) and two sons — Kyle, who graduated from Goshen College in 2005 and Adam, a 2007 GC grad.
 Doug lives with his wife, Vicki, in Goshen.